 If you’re looking for an Amex card that can protect your cell phone with the lowest possible annual fee, you’ll want to consider the Delta SkyMiles Platinum Amex card.
 This card charges a not-small $250 annual fee (see rates and fees) but has a bunch of travel-focused Delta perks, including priority boarding and a free first checked bag when flying Delta, as well as the opportunity to earn Delta elite status faster.

 Related: The best credit cards for Delta flyers.

 You’ll also receive up to $100 in credit to offset the application fee when you apply for a TSA Pre-Check or Global Entry membership.
 And starting with the second year you have the card, you’ll receive an annual companion certificate that allows you to fly a companion for free (plus taxes and fees) in Delta’s economy cabin on any domestic round-trip flight.

 On the other hand, if you’re a small-business owner looking to also earn extra points when paying your cell phone bill, then the Amex Business Platinum card is your best bet.
-New card members can earn 100,000 bonus points after spending $15,000 within the first three months after opening the account.

 Other credit cards that offer cell phone protection

 While it’s great to see American Express adding more benefits to its cards, the eligible cards all have high annual fees.
 Other card issuers offer cell phone protection on lower-priced cards, including a few options that have no annual fee at all.